Punge089/mini-etl-sales-pipeline/README.md

 # Mini ETL Sales Pipeline

-This is a beginner-friendly Data Engineering portfolio project.
 It shows a small ETL pipeline that reads messy sales data from a CSV file, cleans it with Python and Pandas, loads it into SQLite, and creates a few simple reports and charts.

-I kept the project small on purpose so the main ETL idea is easy to follow.

 ## Project Overview